Are you meeting the Equality Act (2010) for your employees?

 Many companies are still not Dyslexia Friendly and getting the best out of their staff with dyslexia.
 We can offer training for Line Managers and Staff to be Dyslexia Aware and be compliant with the Act.

 Training sessions can be bespoke to both your needs and the time available for training and is delivered by experienced Trainers.
 We can also offer Assessments and Work Based Needs Assessments so that your staff can be effectively supported in the workplace.
+Recent companies we have worked with include Conde Nast, L'oriel, the Ambulance Services, NHS and many National Banks.

 It is estimated that 15% of the population have dyslexia and/or other specific learning differences (SpLD) (BDA), therefore it's very likely that there will be neurodiversity within any workplace.